 The School of Computing & Data Science will seek accreditation from ABET after graduating our first cohort of BSIT students.

 The Bachelor of Science in Information Technology is a four-year program starts in the fall semester of the student's first year and is planned to end in the summer semester of the student's fourth year.

-See more information about program requirements.
+View the Course Catalog below for program requirements.
 For an overview of the year-by-year experience in the Bachelor of Science in Information Technology program, see "What You'll Learn" below.